railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 In the first part of this chapter, manufacturing management was handled in terms of products and materials.
 This section focuses on manufacturing operations.
-To manufacture or assemble products, as well as using raw materials and finished product, you must also handle operations such as assembly, drilling wood, and cutting timber.
+To manufacture or assemble products, as well as using raw materials and finished products, you must also handle operations such as assembly, drilling wood, and cutting timber.

-The different operations will have different impacts on the costs of manufacture and planning depending on the available workload.
+The various operations will have different impacts on the costs of manufacture and planning depending on the available workload.

 Definition of Concepts